Fallacies in advertising vs. false advertising – what publishers should know

 • Straw man fallacy goal is to misrepresent an opponent’s argument, feature, ability, or point of view.
 In the advertising world, it’s often used in laundry detergent ads, by referring to different commonly sold products that have supposedly worse dirt-removing features than the one presented in the ad.

-Real-life examples of fallacies in advertising
+Fallacy examples in advertising

 • An advertisement that employs an appeal to authority fallacy is, without a doubt, a Colgate commercial that encourages to buy their product with the “9 out of 10 dentists who tried would recommend it” slogan;